Government Law Center

 The Government Law Center at Albany Law School is a nonpartisan law and public policy center based in Albany, New York.
 It produces independent legal research and analysis to help state and local governments better serve their communities.

-The Center currently focuses on several core topics: state and local involvement in immigration law; state constitutions; aging and disability law; access to justice in rural communities; and police oversight.
+The center currently focuses on several core topics: state and local involvement in immigration law; state constitutions; aging and disability law; access to justice in rural communities; and police oversight.

 The GLC prepares students for careers as attorneys in public service though the GLC Fellowship Program, a select opportunity for a small number of applicants from each class.

-Capitalizing on its location in the capital of New York State, the Center explores emerging issues and connects with government officials through the annual Warren M. Anderson Legislative Breakfast Series and the Edwin L. Crawford Memorial Lecture in Municipal Law, as well as other programs.
+Capitalizing on its location in the capital of New York State, the center explores emerging issues and connects with government officials through the annual Warren M. Anderson Legislative Breakfast Series and the Edwin L. Crawford Memorial Lecture in Municipal Law, as well as other programs.

-Andrew B. Ayers was appointed GLC director in November 2016.
+The Honorable Leslie E. Stein has served as Director of the GLC since January 2022.

 Mission

-The principal aim of the Center's work is to serve as a resource for governments and, by helping governments inform themselves about the law, to promote their ability to serve their communities.
+The principal aim of the center's work is to serve as a resource for governments and, by helping governments inform themselves about the law, to promote their ability to serve their communities.
 While the GLC has special expertise on governments in New York State, its research aims to have a nationwide impact.
 The GLC has a nonpartisan identity and does not participate in advocacy on disputed policy issues.
 Central to its mission is training skilled lawyers and future leaders in the legal profession.
-Connecting the law school to the community is a key part of the Center's mission as well.
+Connecting the law school to the community is a key part of the center's mission as well.

-Core Topics
+Core topics

-State and Local Immigration Law.
+State and local immigration law.
 The Government Law Center publishes explainers—short policy papers—designed to help policymakers and others understand the complex laws that apply to state and local governments' choices about immigration policy.

-State Constitutional Law and History.
-The Center produces legal research and analysis on the role, powers, and structure of state and local government as determined by state constitutions; additional protections and rights recognized by state constitutions not found in federal law; and the history of constitutional provisions.
+State constitutional law and history.
+The center produces legal research and analysis on the role, powers, and structure of state and local government as determined by state constitutions; additional protections and rights recognized by state constitutions not found in federal law; and the history of constitutional provisions.

-Aging and Disabilities Law.
+Aging and disabilities law.
 Established as part of the GLC in 1994, the Institute for Aging and Disabilities Law focuses on local, state, and national topics of specific concern to older adults and individuals with disabilities.
 The GLC's Edgar '46 & Margaret Sandman Fellowship in Aging and Health Law and Policy is awarded to Albany Law School students to research emerging issues in aging or health law and policy, and the findings are disseminated to lawmakers and policymakers nationwide.